Andu2/FEH-Mass-Simulator/json/readme.md

 The Google Sheet MUST be public and published on the web.

-The KEY is aquired from the URL of the Google Sheet.
+The KEY is acquired from the URL of the Google Sheet.
 (For example, https://docs.google.com/spreadsheets/d/1vwymjyksChc84apCilDJtU2oit2xh--tcx9neeziF1M/)

 If you want to submit a list, add an entry to the JSON and make a new pull request.